MalekKamel/RxRequester/README.md

 <img src="https://github.com/ShabanKamell/RxRequester/blob/master/blob/raw/logo.png" height="200">

-A simple wrapper for RxJava that helps you:
+A simple wrapper for RxJava & Retrofit that helps you:
 - [ ] Make clean RxJava requests
 - [ ] Handle errors in a clean and effective way.